Percent of Programmed Project Cost vs Award and Final - 3a

 Write Up:

 Accurate program cost estimates help MoDOT deliver more timely improvements for taxpayers.
-As of March 31, 2024, 283 road and bridge projects were completed in fiscal year 2024 for $703.2 million.
-This represents a deviation of 2.7% ($18.2 million) more than the programmed cost of $685 million.
-Of the 283 road and bridge projects completed, 46% were finished within or below budget.
-In comparison, 57% were completed within or below budget as of the same date a year ago.
-Possible projects with adjustments pending could cause a slight change in the final values.
-The road and bridge report has been updated to exclude certain payment projects such as TMC operations, Motorist Assist funding and work zone enforcement.
+At the end of March, 362 road and bridge projects had been completed in fiscal year 2026 for $1.038 billion.
+This represents an increase of 3.6%, or $36.1 million more than the programmed cost of $1.002 billion.
+Of the 362 completed road and bridge projects, 55% were finished within or below budget.
+In comparison, only 39% of the 306 projects were completed within or below budget as of the same date one year ago.
+Possible projects with adjustments pending could cause slight changes in the final values.
+However, these values include final contract adjustments such as asphalt index adjustments, liquidated damages and bonuses/incentives/disincentives.

+Twenty multimodal projects were completed for $46.9 million, which is a decrease of 1.2%, or $0.6 million less than the planned cost of $47.6 million.
+A total of 100 projects by local public agencies were completed for $107.8 million, which is 7.3%, or $8.4 million, less than the projected cost of $116.3 million.
 The target is a 0% difference, indicating MoDOT is making timely use of available funds.
-In FY 2024, road and bridge, multimodal and local public agency projects were within 1.3% of the target.
-The program estimate for FY 2024 was lower than the actual award amount by 1.3% or $8.9 million.
-MoDOT is monitoring the situation throughout the year.
+Year-to-date in FY 2026, road and bridge, multimodal, and local public agency projects were within 2.4% of the target for completed projects.
+The actual award amount for FY 2026 was lower than the program estimate by 15%, or $168.5 million.
+MoDOT continues to monitor the situation throughout the year.

 Purpose of the Measure:

-The measure determines how closely total project costs are compared to the programmed costs and final costs.
-The programmed cost is considered the project budget.
+The measure compares total project costs to the programmed cost/project budget and final costs.

 Measurement and Data Collection: